mvdh7/PyESPER/README.md

 Bittig et al., 2018, doi: 10.3389/fmars.2018.00328

 ### PyESPER_LIR
-These are the first version of Python interpretation of LIRv.3; ESPERv1.1, which use collections of interpolated linear networks.
+These are the first version of Python implementation of LIRv.3; ESPERv1.1, which use collections of interpolated linear networks.

+### PyESPER_NN
+These are the first version of Python implementation of ESPERv1.1, which uses neural networks.

+### PyESPER_Mixed
+These are the first version of Python implementation of ESPERv1.1, which is an average of the LIR and NN estimates.

 ## Basic Use